jtlapp/jvm-vs-jsr/README.md

 ## Testing

-1. Exec into the client pod using bash: `kubectl exec -it <clien-pod> -- bash`.
+1. Exec into the client pod using bash: `kubectl exec -it <client-pod> -- bash`.
 2. Modify `/scripts/setup.ts` to set up the desired queries.
 3. Run the appropriate Lua benchmarking script.
 E.g.: